Outdoor Industry Marketing Trends of the Future

 4. Find Alternatives to Traditional Data-Gathering Methods

 Over the past five years, consumers have become wary of digital marketing strategies and the way their data is being used—and with good reason.
 These days, a large number of consumers are suspicious of tech giants like Meta, whose data many marketers rely on for ad targeting.
-“The way consumers see big tech companies is changing,” says Rebecca Heard, VP of brand, marketing, and e-commerce for evo, an 11-door retailer with stores in the U.S. and Canada.
+“The way consumers see big tech companies is changing,” said Rebecca Heard, VP of brand, marketing, and e-commerce for evo, an 11-door retailer with stores in the U.S. and Canada.
 “Customers in the outdoor space—who may be especially mindful of the choices they make—don’t want us fueling big tech companies’ growth.”

 That leaves marketers scrambling to find alternative ways to source the data required to provide the level of ad personalization consumers have come to expect.
 The solution to this digital paradox?
 For one thing, Herman at Mad Fish Digital encourages his clients to use Customer Data Platforms (CDPs), which allow brands to manage their own cookies without having to go through a third party like Meta.
-First-party data collection, Heard agrees, is fast becoming the norm, especially as CDPs become more affordable for smaller brands.
+First-party data collection, Heard agreed, is fast becoming the norm, especially as CDPs become more affordable for smaller brands.

 There are other ways to do it.
 Some brands, like Backcountry, are exploring loyalty programs that give customers added value on their purchases in exchange for data.
 Other brands are polling customers through surveys.
 Evo is experimenting with a new SMS text message program to alert customers about events near them.
 More low-tech than ad targeting, SMS campaigns can nevertheless provide intimate connections with customers using data that many companies already have.

-“Of course, the goal is to not annoy the customer,” Heard says.
+“Of course, the goal is to not annoy the customer,” Heard said.
 “If you spam them, they’re going to block you or unsubscribe.
 But if you use their data mindfully and with permission, they’ll come back and shop with you again.”

 5. Reach Beyond the Industry to Unlock New Markets